vishalrjpt02/North-Rembebers/README.md

      Tech used : ----->>
      Backend :
          c#, SQL Server, MSSQL, RDBMS
-     tech /Framework :
+     Tech /Framework :
          ASP.net 5, MVC Architecture, Entity Framework
      FrontEnd :
          HTML, CSS, JAVAScript,Jquerry
-     testing and IDE used.
+     Testing and IDE used.
          MS Testing, Visual Studio 2019

-  3. Student Management university Application.
+  2. Student Management university Application.

      Intro : this a Console Based Application where OOPS concepts has been demonstrated in a real-world Scanario.

      Tech used : ----->>
      Backend :
          c#, SQL Server, MSSQL, RDBMS
-      testing and IDE used.
+     Testing and IDE used.
          MS Testing, Visual Studio 2019